imixs/imixs-office-workflow/src/site/markdown/textadapter/textblocks.md

  - `/api/textblock/{name|$uniqueid}/html`  -> returns a HMTL page with the textblock content
  - `/api/textblock/{name|$uniqueid}/$file/name`  -> returns a file attached to a textbock.

+## TextBlockController

+The CDI bean `TextBlockController` provides methods to search and create textblocks.